Candlesticker

 Pattern Requirements and Flexibility

 The body of the Hanging Man should be small.
-The lower shadow should be at least twice as long as the body, but not shorter than an average candlestick.
-It is desired that the upper shadow is very small, or better nil.
+The lower shadow should be at least twice the length of the body, but not shorter than an average candlestick.
+Ideally, the upper shadow should be very small, or better yet, nonexistent.
 The top of the Hanging Man’s body should be above both of the two preceding white candlesticks.

 Trader’s Behavior

-The Hanging Man is a bearish reversal pattern.
-It signals a market top or a resistance level.
-Since it is seen after an advance, it signals that selling pressure is starting to increase.
-The long lower shadow indicates that the sellers pushed prices lower during the session.
-Even though the bulls regained their footing and drove prices higher by the finish, the appearance of this selling pressure after a rally is a serious warning signal.
-If the body is black, it shows that the close was not able to get back to the opening price level, which has potentially more bearish implications.
+The Hanging Man is a bearish reversal pattern that signals a market top or resistance level.
+Appearing after an advance, it indicates increasing selling pressure.
+The long lower shadow shows that sellers pushed prices lower during the session.
+Although bulls regained control and drove prices higher by the finish, the presence of this selling pressure after a rally serves as a serious warning signal.
+If the body is black, it indicates that the close was below the opening price, which has potentially more bearish implications.

 The confirmation level is defined as the midpoint of Hanging Man’s lower shadow.
 Prices should cross below this level for confirmation.